Champaign County, Illinois: Demographics

 As of the 2010 census, there were 201,081 people, 80,665 households, and 42,737 families residing in the county.
 The population density was 201.8 PD/sqmi.
 There were 87,569 housing units at an average density of 87.9 /sqmi.
 The racial makeup of the county was 73.4% white, 12.4% black or African American, 8.9% Asian, 0.3% American Indian, 0.1% Pacific islander, 2.2% from other races, and 2.7% from two or more races.
 Those of Hispanic or Latino origin made up 5.3% of the population.
 In terms of ancestry, 23.9% were German, 12.2% were Irish, 11.5% were American, and 8.9% were English.

 Of the 80,665 households, 25.8% had children under the age of 18 living with them, 39.7% were married couples living together, 9.9% had a female householder with no husband present, 47.0% were non-families, and 33.2% of all households were made up of individuals.
 The average household size was 2.29 and the average family size was 2.95.
 The median age was 28.9 years.

 The median income for a household in the county was $45,262 and the median income for a family was $65,785.
 Males had a median income of $45,823 versus $35,321 for females.
 The per capita income for the county was $24,553.
 About 9.7% of families and 20.5% of the population were below the poverty line, including 20.2% of those under age 18 and 8.3% of those age 65 or over.

 The Champaign County Economic Development Corporation (CHCEDC) produced a 2009 County Demographic Profile which includes information on the population, labor, housing, cost of living, education, taxes, retail sales, transportation, quality of life, utilities.
 CHCEDC also conducts labor force studies every two years and labor shed studies every few years.

 Economy

 Supported by the University of Illinois, through backings such as the Research Park, and Champaign County leaders, the area has shown even more growth in Information Technology, Micro/Nanotechnology, Bio-Imaging, Healthcare, Logistics, Distribution, and Agribusiness in recent years.

-The Top 2009 Employers of the county are the University of Illinois, Carle Clinic Association, Carle Foundation Hospital, Champaign Schools Unit 4, Kraft Foods, Provena Covenant Medical, Parkland College, Kirby Foods, Christie Clinic Association, Urbana Schools District, and Hobbico.
+As of 2023, the top 15 employers in the county are the University of Illinois, Carle Foundation Hospital, Champaign Schools Unit 4, Kraft Heinz, OSF Healthcare, Parkland College, Kirby Foods, Christie Clinic, Champaign County Government, Urbana School District #116, FedEx, Plastipak, Rantoul Foods, Busey Bank, and SuperValu.